datalad-handbook/book/docs/usecases/inm7_usinghammerpants.rst

 run-procedure.
 In these analysis datasets, data from the data store can be installed as subdatasets.
-Given that not all file contents in a dataset will be relevant for all analysis, users can obtain the precise required content on demand.
+Given that not all file contents in a dataset will be relevant for all analysis, users can obtain the precise required content on demand instead of all of them.
 Simple local version control workflows help researchers to keep track of file modifications regardless of file size, and best practices and standards for structuring data analyses datasets contribute to making analysis projects intuitively organized